zephyrproject-rtos/zephyr/doc/contribute/guidelines.rst

 you may select "Add me to project" to be added to the project.
 New members must be approved by an admin.

-Coverity scans the Zephyr codebase weekly.
-GitHub issues are automatically created for any problems found and assigned to the maintainers of the affected areas.
+Static analysis of the Zephyr codebase is conducted on a bi-weekly basis.
+GitHub issues are automatically created for any issues detected by static analysis tools.
+These issues will have the same (or equivalent) priority initially defined by the tool.

+To ensure accountability and efficient issue resolution, they are assigned to the respective maintainer who is responsible for the affected code.

+A dedicated team comprising members with expertise in static analysis, code quality, and software security ensures the effectiveness of the static analysis process and verifies that identified issues are properly triaged and resolved in a timely manner.

 Workflow
 ========